bigmetalhead12/MMJackieModRedux/docs/MODEL.md

 To properly implement the exported custom model, this file needs to do the following:
 1. Setting Link's properties to match your model's intended property
 2. Setting up Display Lists
-3. Adjusting miscellaneous in-game characteristics
+3. Adjusting miscellaneous in-game characteristics (For Adult Link Model Modding)

 Before proceeding with this, it is important to include the right header files, like [this](https://github.com/bigmetalhead12/MMJackieModRedux/blob/main/src/Jackie_code.c#L28-L34).
 By default, `modding.h`, `global.h`, and `ultra64.h` should be set.
 Afterward, the `.h` file of the exported model files should also be included.
 In my case, this was `gJackieSkel.h`.